fattyageboy/berthcare/design-documentation/features/visit-verification/README.md

   Don't block workflow

 IF location variance >500m:
-  Don't show anything to nurse
+  Don't show anything to caregiver
-  Flag for supervisor review
+  Flag for coordinator review

 IF duration <10min or >2hr:
-  Don't show anything to nurse
+  Don't show anything to caregiver
-  Flag for supervisor review
+  Flag for coordinator review
 ```

 ---